ExpertiseModel/MuTAP/README.md

 # MuTAP

+`MuTAP` is a prompt-based learning technique to generate effective test cases with Large Language Models (LLMs).
 This is a replication package for the article
 <a href=""><strong>Effective Test Generation Using Pre-trained Large Language Models and Mutation Testing</strong></a>